 Absolutely!
-Every tutor must first meet academic qualifications and be approved for employment following interviews with the Learning Center Coordinator and Tutor/Faculty Coordinator.
-Before any tutor can begin tutoring they must complete a minimum of 6 hours of tutor training.
+Every tutor must first meet academic qualifications and be approved for employment following interviews with the Director and/or Associate Director.
+Before any tutor can begin tutoring, they must complete a minimum of 5 hours of observation and 6 hours of co- tutoring.
 In addition, they are required to complete an additional 10 hours of training sessions throughout the semester.

 How can I apply for a tutoring position?

 Please see our Work at the SLC page for requirements and application procedures.